zanway578/usda-fdc-api-dotnet/README.md

 # USDA FDC API Wrapper for .NET
 ![Build status](https://img.shields.io/github/actions/workflow/status/zanway578/usda-fdc-api-dotnet/dotnet.yml?branch=main)
 ## Purpose
-The USDA FDC API ([Swaggerhub docs](https://app.swaggerhub.com/apis/fdcnal/food-data_central_api/1.0.1)) is a great resource for finding information on food, including how it's been lab tested and it's nutritional information.
-There is the option on the swaggerhub page to download client libraries for a variety of languages.
+The USDA FDC API ([Swaggerhub docs](https://app.swaggerhub.com/apis/fdcnal/food-data_central_api/1.0.1)) is a great resource for finding information on food, including how it's been lab tested and its nutritional information.
+There is the option on the Swagger Hub page to download client libraries for a variety of languages.
 While convenient, I found several issues with the C# one:
 1. The generated code is messy and calling API endpoints is unintuitive.
 2. Lack of enumeration types.
 Many of the endpoints call for strings that have a fixed number of options (e.g. SortBy, SortOrder, DataType, etc.).
-As a lover of strong static typing, I didn't like this and wished there was code included to allow for enum types.
+As a lover of strong, static typing, I didn't like this and wished the code used enum types.
 3. Lots of pointers floating around in the generated code.
 I like to avoid pointers in C# unless necessary.
 4. If there are any bugs in the generated code, it will be a mess to debug.